TITLE 77: PUBLIC HEALTH

 Section 661.30 Interpretation of Results

-Although the majority of infants affected by disorders included in the newborn screening panel will be identified by this screening, due to genetic variabilities and variations in health status, specimen quality, and timing of specimen collection, not all infants affected by such a disorder may be identified.
-As with any laboratory test, false positive and negative results are possible.
+Although the majority of infants affected by disorders included in the newborn screening panel will be identified by this screening, due to genetic variabilities and variations in health status, specimen quality, and timing of specimen collection, not all infants affected by a disorder may be identified.
+As with any laboratory test, false positive and false negative results are possible.
 Newborn screening test results are insufficient information on which to base diagnosis or treatment.
+Tests will be conducted at a Department of Public Health laboratory designated to perform the tests (Section 2(e) of the Act), as follows:

 a) Phenylketonuria